Kvalifik/how-we-work/how-we-use-nodejs.md

 Read the documentation [here](https://github.com/typeorm/typeorm/blob/master/docs/eager-and-lazy-relations.md)

+- If you want to access relations lazily by just writing `entity1.entity2`, you need to wrap the attribute type in `Promise`.
+However this adds a lot of annoyance when working with the relation, like loading the entity in `__entity2__` if you try to eagerly load it.
+Therefore it is easier to just load the relation by specifying it in `FindOptions` if you need to access it, like so: `{ relations: ['entity2'] }` or with a `leftJoinAndSelect`if using the `QueryBuilder`

 - When making `ManyToMany` relationships, make sure you add the `inverseSide` and specify the table name in the `JoinTable` decorator.
 This will ensure typeORM does not create two tables.

 ```typescript